-- 21 Comment Art.
-7 Corporate Governance Code - 22 Comment Art.
-7 Corporate Governance Code c) Control activities x) Selection and development of control activities
+Comment - Art.
+7 Corporate Governance Code

+Comment - Art.
+7 Corporate Governance Code

+c) Control activities

 Control activities are defined in accordance with regulations, policies, guidelines and procedures that ensure that the risk management strategies adopted are executed correctly.
 In line with the framework standards and pursuant to the observations made in b) above, the control activities include the following three sub-elements: